WL345/Portfolio/README.md

 ## My Work

 If you're here, I bet you want to see what I've done.
-Well you're partly in the right place, but for some more context, go to my website!
+Well you're partly in the right place, but for some more context, go to my website!<br>> I wouldn't recommend stealing any of these things, as most aren't that impressive and won't land you that job!

 <p align="center">
   <a href="https://whitelisted.dev" target="_blank">